bethroselang/bethroselang.github.io/index.md

 Just a friendly reminder for your appointment times.

 I run to a tight schedule in order to get all my clients in and looking fabulous.
-With this in mind, please check your route to get to me.
-There are many road closures this time of year and I would hate to turn anyone away if arriving late, or disappoint if I can’t do full service that you have booked.
-Charges will apply if I have to cancel an appointment.
+With this in mind, please check your route to get to me as I would hate to turn anyone away if arriving late, or disappoint if I can’t do full service that you have booked.
+Also charges will apply if I have to cancel an appointment.

+### Cancellation Policy

+I require at least 24 hours' notice for cancellations or rescheduling to avoid a cancellation fee of 50% of the scheduled service cost.
+No-shows or same-day cancellations will be charged in full to ensure fairness to all my other clients.
+Thank you for respecting my policy, which helps me provide quality service to all.

 Many thanks.